kenichi/angelo/README.md

 In Sinatra, one can `halt` and optionally pass status codes and a body.
 While that functionality is not (yet?) present in Angelo, the ability to `raise` a `RequestError` is.
-Raising an instance of this always causes a 400 status code response, and the message in the instance is the body of the the response.
+Raising an instance of this always\* causes a 400 status code response, and the message in the instance is the body of the the response.
 If the route or class was set to respond with JSON, the body is converted to a JSON object with one key, `error`, that has a value of the message.
 If the message is a `Hash`, the hash is converted to a JSON object, or to a string for other content types.

+\* If you want to return a different status code, you can pass it as a second argument to `RequestError.new`.
+See example below.

 ##### Example